Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-betrayal-of-thunderforce/notes.md

 As such, I changed this idea to be more about _that_.
 To show the events before and after Nero.
 To show leadership, betrayal, and more, instead of just that one disaster.
 I also did this to prevent becoming repetitive, with several stories (in this cycle) focusing on large fires getting out of hand ;)

 (The idea to tell the story from the perspective of Tresmo was something I wanted to do at _some point_ anyway.
-I also try to have ~2 stories per cycle with a really weird structure.
+I try to have ~2 stories per cycle with a really weird structure.
 Thus, I decided to apply that idea to _this_ story.)

 ## Agrippina vs The Empire
 The story of Nero really starts with the decade before him.
 Julius Caesar is betrayed, and chaos ensues, for nobody knows who leads the Roman Republic now.
 To keep it from falling apart, the new leader (Augustus) gives himself more and more power.